 The AIA Tucson Society has regurarly organized award-winning outreach projects.
 Starting in 2004, the Society won the first AIA Local Society Incentive Grant to build a replica of a Greek kiln.
 In recent years, the Tucson Society won AIA outreach grants for the Roman Spectacle and the Roman Snacktackle!
 Please stay tuned for future outreach projects and feel free to join us!

-In April 2011, in an grassy arena on the University of Arizona campus, the Tucson Society of the AIA—a good organization whose members love the people—presented our first ever Roman gladiatorial spectacle of magnificent proportions!
+Since 2011, in a grassy arena on the University of Arizona campus, the Tucson Society of the AIA—a good organization whose members love the people—presented our first ever Roman gladiatorial spectacle of magnificent proportions!
 Following a cross-campus pompa (procession) of participants led by our beloved emperor (Caesar Whatshisfaceus), some solemn ceremonial and imperial largesse for the hoi polloi, the games began!
 Featured were ferocious beasts! barbarian warriors! heartless criminals! and as culmination, the combat of four pairs of matched gladiators!
 Truly did all in attendance enjoy the spectacle of Roman power and justice.
 Praise the emperor!

 The AIA Tucson Local Society was the first recipient of the Archaeological Institute of America's Local Society Incentive Grant.
 The Society is housed in the Department of History at the University of Arizona, with many of its members and officers working or studying on campus.